CoverGenius/k8sutil/utils/linter_usage.md

 ServiceAccount.fixed.yaml
 ```

-(5) `xops service lint-k8s deployment.yaml service.yaml --standalone-mode --fix --out result.yaml`
+(5) `k8sutil lint deployment.yaml service.yaml --standalone-mode --fix --fix-output result.yaml`
 Lint the two `.yaml` without applying interdependent checks, and write the fixed version of the two files to `result.yaml`.
-This will be a multi-document `.yaml` with a `---` delimiting the serialised form of each object.
+This will be a multi-document `.yaml`.